moby/moby/man/dockerd.8.md

 method of having Docker utilize device mapper thin provisioning as the backing storage for Docker containers.
-The highlights of the lvm-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.
+The highlights of the lvm-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thin metadata checking when lvm activates the thin-pool, etc.

 As a fallback if no thin pool is provided, loopback files are